microsoft/vstest-docs/RFCs/0007-Editors-API-Specification.md

 }
 ```

-## Debug All Tests
+## Debug All/Selected Tests
 User needs to get the TestRunnerProcess StartInfo for running the host process under debugger.
+GetTestRunnerProcessStartInfoForRunAll and GetTestRunnerProcessStartInfoForRunSelected messages need to be sent for DebugAll and DebugSelected operation respectively.
-GetTestRunnerProcessStartInfoForRunAll message is sent and CustomTestHostLaunch message is received which contains the StartInfo of the host process.
-After starting the host process, CustomTestHostLaunchCallback is sent as an acknowledgment to the runner.
+CustomTestHostLaunch message is received which contains the StartInfo of the host process.
+After starting the host process using the StartInfo, CustomTestHostLaunchCallback is sent as an acknowledgment to the runner.
-Post this TestRunStatsChange and TestExecutionComplete events will received as per the test run.
+Post this, TestRunStatsChange and TestExecutionComplete events are received as per the test run.

-### Get TestRunner ProcessStartInfo For RunAll (Request)
+### Get Process StartInfo For Debug All (Request)
 The request to get the Process StartInfo for the Test host.

 #### API Payload